ArdanaLabs/ardana-dollar/endpoint-spec.md

 If there are no stakers when the epoch completes, then the funds are preserved until an epoch completes and there are stakers.

+## RewardPool

+the reward pool manages pending reward funds and the amount pending for each account.

+importantly, rewards must be claimed by presenting xDANA tokens minted during the deposit stage.

+### Query RewardBalance

+prerequisite: none/contract is instantiated

+input: (none)

+returns PlutusTx.Value

+behaviors
+query endpoint returning a Value representing all tokens held as reward for a particular address,  may need to calculate all rewards accrued since the last WithdrawRewards call from this user.

+this can only use the address of the caller, this cannot be queried for arbitrary addresses.

+### ClaimReward
+prerequisite: none

+input: none/()

+behaviors:
+if there are rewards pending for the user calling the endpoint in question, send them from the contract to the user.

+if there are no rewards, error out.

-## Governance Contract
+## Admin Contract

-The Governance Contract defines the types of actions the DAO can take and the democratic systems that drive it.
+The Admin Contract defines the types of actions that administrators might take to steer the stablecoin configuration

 for now, it will directly instantiate Vaults.

-at launch time, the `Init-Vault` endpoint will be replaced with:
-  i) initialization that will run once at launch
-  %% ii) voting systems which, when successful, can update contract parameters and perform  other tasks
-  %% (voting systems will be part of a v2)

-There can only ever be a single governance contract instance, otherwise there is a vulnerability
+There can only ever be a single Admin contract instance, otherwise there is a vulnerability

-The governance contract will need to keep track of a `minCollateralRatio` for each token type (this might just be a single value globally) - this may be something that DANA token holders will be able to update through a democratic process, which will need to adjust all vaults currently running as well as future vaults when changed
+The Admin contract will need to keep track of a `minCollateralRatio` for each token type (this might just be a single value globally) - this may be something that DANA token holders will be able to update through a democratic process, which will need to adjust all vaults currently running as well as future vaults when changed

 The Governance contract will need to integrate with the DanaStakePool contract, for the purpose of sending rewards